wescrump-2/hello-world/README.md

 # Savage Worlds Initiative (Action Cards)

 A custom Savage Worlds Initiative extension for Savage Worlds Adventure Edition (SWADE) fans using Owlbear Rodeo.
-This extension simulates the Action Deck mechanics of SWADE, including support for Action Cards, Interludes, use of 2 or 4 Jokers, Edges/Hindrances, and more.
+This extension simulates the Action Deck mechanics of SWADE, including support for Action Cards, Interludes, use of 2 or 4 Jokers, initiative affecting Edges/Hindrances, and more.

 ## Installation